 Key Takeaways

-Nancy Pexton, 69, is accused of murdering her older sister Jennifer Abbott in London on June 10 last year.
-Prosecutors allege Pexton slit Abbott's throat and stole her Rolex watch after a history of familial strife.
+Nancy Pexton, 70, is accused of fatally stabbing her older sister Jennifer Abbott on June 10 last year in Camden, London.
+Prosecutors allege Pexton slit Abbott’s throat after a history of familial conflict and stole her diamond-encrusted Rolex watch.
+The victim was found three days later by a neighbor concerned about constant barking from Abbott's corgi, Prince.

 The victim was discovered three days later by a neighbor who forced open her door due to concerns about constant barking from Abbott's corgi, Prince.
 The court heard that Abbott had sustained multiple stab and slash wounds along with a defensive wound on her right hand.
 Pexton allegedly claimed the blood found on her clothing resulted from hugging her sister during a nosebleed.